BalajeeS/NASSCOM-TechNgage/README.md

 The proof-of-concept (POC) application was developed on ServiceNow, a cloud platform as a service tool for service management

-The codebase for the  has two files
+The codebase for the  has two files that can be used for code review

 sys_script_include_4b131c0f4fd31200d9e64fe18110c735 - Code is used to set the location and is used for tagging a specific location